 Protect your Fire Sprinkler Systems

 One of the most important ways to keep your fire sprinkler systems in good working order is to ensure that there is nothing blocking the water disposal system.
 Don’t place large pieces of furniture immediately below their spout.
 This will hinder the water dispersal, resulting in areas of the room falling victim to the ravages of fire.

 One of the more obvious hindrances of fire sprinkler systems, but surprisingly something that occurs more often than you’d believe is when the sprinkler heads are used as hooks to hang objects on.
 Lightweight items can damage the spray heads and result in a water flow reduction, posing a danger to the building and the inhabitants should a fire break out.

 Make sure that when moving furniture or large heavy objects you don’t damage the spray heads, and that children don’t see them as play things.
 Any damage may result in malfunctioning which, again, jeopardises the functionality of the sprinklers.

 Keep the Value Open and On

-Another obvious factor, but those responsible must make sure that all values are on and open.
-To check that the sprinkler systems are in the on position you need only check that the control is in line with the pipe.
+Another obvious factor is that those responsible must make sure that all values are on and open.
+To check that the sprinkler systems are in the on the position you need only check that the control is in line with the pipe.
 A closed value will be set at a right angle.
 Many professionals recommend using a padlock to secure the value in the on position.
 In the event that the sprinkler system is turned on you must turn the system on as soon as possible.